Tahoe Resource Conservation District – Tahoe RCD

-The Tahoe Resource Conservation District is funded mostly by grants from a variety of sources, including state, federal and local.
+The Tahoe RCD is funded mostly by grants from a variety of sources, including state, federal and local.
 These grants allow us to provide free services to homeowners, educate the public on conservation issues and provide technical assistance for our many project partners.
-Here are our current partners:
+Here are our partners:

 Photo Courtesy: jdelsophotography.com